kevinhillinger/azuread-b2c-cert-rotator/README.md

-# check-b2c-cert-expiration
+# Azure AD B2C - How To Check Certificate Expiration

+Azure AD B2C allows for custom policies to have certificates uploaded to what's called a "KeySet".
+However, other than manually confirming the certificates expiration date, there's really no easily apparent way to automate this.

+## Solution overview

-Using Azure Functions, check if an Azure AD B2C policy certificate's expiration date
+Using Azure Functions, you'll retreive an Azure AD B2C policy certificate's expiration date using the [Microsoft Graph SDK (beta)](https://docs.microsoft.com/en-us/graph/sdks/use-beta?context=graph%2Fapi%2F1.0&tabs=CS), fetching the [KeySet information](https://docs.microsoft.com/en-us/graph/api/trustframeworkkeyset-get?view=graph-rest-beta&tabs=http).

-## Setup
+## Responding automatically

+1. You can use it as a webhook to get the result.
+Change it to a GET request
+2. The FunctionApp can be changed to a scheduled trigger, log to Application Insights, then setup a log alert based on the JSON that it logs

+# Prove it to me!

+Follow these steps to get this setup and running.

 1. Create an [app registration in the B2C tenant](https://docs.microsoft.com/en-us/graph/auth-v2-service)
 2. Give it **Application Permission** of [TrustFrameworkKeySet.Read.All](https://docs.microsoft.com/en-us/graph/api/trustframeworkkeyset-get?view=graph-rest-beta&tabs=http)